Muslims Are Having A Hollywood Moment

 On a recent night at the Hollywood Improv, Youssef is headlining, joking about all the things that make him who he is: a millennial, a practicing Muslim trying to be good, an American, the son of Egyptian immigrants.

-He also jokes about how, in L.A., suddenly people think Islam is cool.
+He also jokes about how, in LA, suddenly people think Islam is cool.
 "I was at a juice shop.
 I was talking to this woman telling her about Ramadan, she works there.
 She was like, 'oh My God that's sounds so amazing.
 I'm gonna do it this weekend.'
 She said it like it was Coachella."

 After his standup performance he talks about how he and his friends joke about approaching religion like a menu.
 Ramy doesn't drink, doesn't do drugs but he does have premarital sex.
 That's his arbitrary line, he says.

 "We call it Allah cart.
-We're kind of just picking and choosing like 'well this is my deal with God,'" he said.
+We're kind of just picking and choosing like 'Well, this is my deal with God,' " he said.

 He hopes Ramy demonstrates how all kinds of people have their deal with God.

-Note: A previous version of the Web story mistakenly referred to the Muslim Anti-Racism Council.
-The correct name is the Muslim Anti-Racism Collaborative.